-The Human Scale Of Too Cold: How We Freeze (And How We Thaw)
+The Human Scale Of Getting Too Cold: How We Freeze (And How We Thaw)

 When we say “cold”, we usually mean one of two things.
 The first is the foot-stamping, hand-rubbing, nose-blowing kind that millions of us Brits are experiencing right now as we trudge through the slush, or curse when the snow billows in our opened car doors.

 You can be sure you’re at your optimum core temperature because you’re lucid and conscious.
 In fact, your ongoing survival is dependent on it, on hovering somewhere near 37°C every single day, for the rest of your life.
 Stray above or below more than a little, and you will start to die.

 Luckily, you’re amazing.
 You’ve been fitted with an incredible piece of biotechnology, a kind of super-advanced thermostat called a hypothalamus.
 This almond-sized marvel, buried deep inside your brain, is why you’re alive today.
 Take a moment to say thanks.
 (I’ve just thanked mine).

 Your hypothalamus performs a range of invaluable and breathtakingly elegant roles, but the one we’re giving thanks for is the maintenance of your good self as a homeotherm – an animal with a steady core temperature usually above that of its surrounding environment.
 Thanks to your thermoregulatory system (heroically led by the hypothalamus), you never need to worry too much about keeping just the right temperature – your body’s got it covered.

 It takes a lot to overwhelm your hypothalamus’s capacity to keep your core temperature stable.
 But once it’s achieved, the effects are rapidly catastrophic.